MAFA: A multi-agent framework for annotation: Experimental setup

 We evaluate our framework on three distinct datasets to demonstrate its effectiveness and generalizability:

-\begin{itemize} \item \textbf{Bank dataset}: A real-world major bank application user utterances dataset, collected over 1 year, with human expert-annotated ranked FAQs serving as our ground-truth labels. \item \textbf{LCQMC dataset}: The Large-scale Chinese Question Matching Corpus \cite{liu2018lcqmc}, which contains pairs of questions with labels indicating whether they have the same intent. \item \textbf{FiQA dataset}: A financial domain question answering dataset from the Financial Question Answering Task of the WWW'18 conference \cite{maia2018fiqa}, consisting of user questions about financial topics with expert-provided answers. \end{itemize}
+\begin{itemize} \item \textbf{Bank dataset}: A real-world major bank application user utterances dataset, collected over 1 year in production, with human expert-annotated ranked FAQs serving as our ground-truth labels. \item \textbf{LCQMC dataset}: The Large-scale Chinese Question Matching Corpus \cite{liu2018lcqmc} comprises pairs of questions labeled to indicate whether they share the same intent.
+This corpus was chosen to showcase the effectiveness of our framework with multilingual FAQs that are not related to finance. \item \textbf{FiQA dataset}: A financial domain question answering dataset from the Financial Question Answering Task of the WWW'18 conference \cite{maia2018fiqa}, consisting of user questions about financial topics with expert-provided answers. \end{itemize}

 Table \ref{tab:dataset} provides statistics about our in-house banking dataset.